This page contains my original thoughts and analysis of Stephen Strasburg's pitching

 Like Mark Prior, Stephen Strasburg has some

-Inverted W in his arm action and a timing problem as a
+Inverted W in his arm action and a

 This will significantly increase the load on his elbow and his